 You can adjust the number of classes for the thematic map.

-You can change the automatically applied range of colors/colours used in the thematic map.
+You can change the automatically applied range of colours used in the thematic map.

-If you would prefer to set your own colors/colours, you can manually adjust the HEX code.
-You can pick based on the color/colour itself or copy and past a HEX code into the box.
-RGB and CMYK colors/colours can be converted to HEX codes using tools available on the web.
+If you would prefer to set your own colours, you can manually adjust the HEX code.
+You can pick based on the colour itself or copy and past a HEX code into the box.
+RGB and CMYK colours can be converted to HEX codes using tools available on the web.

-You can adjust the color/colour and width of the outline of each geography in the thematic map.
-Again, this color/colour is a HEX code.
+You can adjust the colour and width of the outline of each geography in the thematic map colour can be changed using a HEX code.

 This allows you to add an additional layer of geography to your map, providing more context to your audience.